Our History

 1992

-Once the new building was complete, Reverend Guy Fisher, and his wife, Vickie, came to Atlantic.
-Pastor Fisher emphasized solid Biblical teaching, with a focus on loving and forgiving others.
+Once the new building was complete, Pastor Guy Fisher, and his wife, Vickie, came to Atlantic.
+He emphasized solid Biblical teaching, love, forgiveness, kids, youth, membership, and ISOM lay leadership training.
+Pastor Fisher allowed the church to adjust to changing times.

-After serving in his role as Senior Pastor in Atlantic for 27 years, Pastor Fisher was elected by his peers to become the next Superintendent of the Iowa Ministry Network in April, 2019.
+After serving in his role as Senior Pastor for 27 years, Pastor Fisher was elected by his peers to become the next Superintendent of the Iowa Ministry Network in April, 2019.

 2020